pbailis/cassandra-pbs/README.md

 `nodetool` with the `pbswwarsunordered` option.

-To evaluate the probability of consistency given a set of traces, run `pbs/analyze_pbs.py *trace-file-name*`.
-Parameters are currently stored within the Python script and include the replication factor (*N*), the time waited after a write commits before issuing a read (*t*), the number of tolerable versions of staleness (*k*), the number of Monte Carlo simulations (*ITERATIONS*), and whether or not latencies are independently, identically distributed (*IID_assumption*, see Caveats section).
+To evaluate the probability of consistency given a set of traces, run `pbs/analyze_pbs.py`.
+Parameters are currently stored within `pbs/pbs-params.yaml` and include the replication factor (*N*), the time waited after a write commits before issuing a read (*t*, or *t*-visibility), the number of tolerable versions of staleness (*k*), the number of Monte Carlo simulations (*ITERATIONS*), and whether or not latencies are independently, identically distributed (*IID_assumption*, see Caveats section).

 #### Example usage

-`bin/nodetool -h localhost pbswars > testlatencies.out && python pbs/analyze_pbs.py testlatencies.out`
+`bin/nodetool -h localhost pbswars > testlatencies.out` then edit
+`pbs/pbs-params.yaml` so `latencymodel: testlatencies.out`, then run
+`python pbs/analyze_pbs.py`:

 Output:
 <pre>